NztForum/Lolzteam-Public-API/docs/market_api.markdown

  * `proxy_id` (_optional_) Using proxy id for account checking.
 See [Proxy Settings](#proxy-settings) to get or edit proxy list

+#### Item origin
+Account origin.
+Where did you get it from.
+* `brute` - Account received using Bruteforce
+* `fishing` - Account received from fishing page
+* `stealer` - Account received from stealer logs
+* `autoreg` - Account is automatically registered by a tool
+* `personal` - Account is yours.
+You created it yourself.
+* `resale` - Account received from another seller
+* `retrive` - Account is recovered by email or phone (only for VKontakte category)

 ### POST `/market/:itemId/goods/check`
 Check account on validity.
 If account is valid, account will be published on the market.